mattmcmanus/node-helmsman/README.md

 ### <subcommand> `exports.command`

 * `description`: A one line description of the command.
 Required.
-* `options`: A shorthand for options the subcommand accepts.
+* `arguments`: A shorthand for options the subcommand accepts.
 Generated help will include it next to command.
 See `help <command>`"

 ## TODO